zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 **name_configure**: the name of the naming file (see above, Step 2, File 6)

-**control_setting**: sgRNAs used as control to determine the experimental noise and calculate the statistics of the gene-phenotype association. **Two options: 'NC' or 'all'.** In the case where negative control sgRNAs (sgRNA targeting nowhere in the genome, set as gene=‘0’, see Step 2, File 2) are included in the sgRNA library, 'NC' is recommended.
-In other cases, 'all' should be specified. **We highly recommend to include negative control sgRNAs during the experiment and data analysis**, because this option significantly improves the statistical robustness of the experiment.
-Note that when 'NC' is specified here, negative control sgRNAs should be included in the sgRNA-library file (see Step 2, File 2).
+**control_setting**: sgRNAs used as control to determine the experimental noise and calculate the statistics of the gene-phenotype association. **Two options: 'NC' or 'all'.** In the case where NC sgRNAs (sgRNA targeting nowhere in the genome, set as gene=‘0’, see Step 2, File 2) are included in the sgRNA library, 'NC' is recommended.
+In other cases, 'all' should be specified. **We highly recommend to include NC sgRNAs during the experiment and data analysis**, because this option significantly improves the statistical robustness of the experiment.
+Note that when 'NC' is specified here, NC sgRNAs should be included in the sgRNA-library file (see Step 2, File 2).

 **FDR_threshold**: FDR (False discovery rate) threshold for hit gene calling.
 Default: 0.05.